ApiLogicServer/Docs/docs/index.md

 You can use Python, Flask and SQLAlchemy to create Custom APIs, e.g. for B2B Partners.
 In addition to the underlying logic, API Logic Server provides mapping services as described under **Application Integration.**

 Appication Integration support also provides automation for producing and consuming Kafka messages.
-To see these services in a running sample, [click here](Sample-Integration.md){:target="_blank" rel="noopener"}.
+Here's an article: [click here](https://dzone.com/articles/instant-integrations-with-api-automation){:target="_blank" rel="noopener"}.
+To see these services in a tutorial, [click here](Sample-Integration.md){:target="_blank" rel="noopener"}.

 </details>

 <details markdown>